-(2) Does Hoodia really work & how do you buy the right brand?
+Does hoodia really work & how do you buy the right brand?

 Hoodia has been touted as a succulent that has remarkable appetite-suppressing qualities, but thus far, those claims don't hold water.
-The Hoodia craze has been fueled by the pharmaceutical companies in the U.S. and South Africa who claim that the San, a tribe in Africa, consume the Hoodia to stave off hunger and/or thirst during their long treks through the Kalahari Desert.
+The Hoodia craze has been fueled by the pharmaceutical companies in the United States and South Africa who claim that the San, a tribe in Africa, consume the hoodia to stave off hunger and/or thirst during their long treks through the Kalahari Desert.

 Also up for debate is whether or not the San people actually consume the plant as an appetite suppressant.
 Many contend that the cactus is consumed for its water content.
 And even if it did work as an appetite suppressant for the San, the conditions of life in the U.S. are remarkably different (i.e., the San are more physically active, people in the U.S. consume a very different diet, and have more access to food than the San).

-The final concern with Hoodia has to do with the lack of diet industry regulations in the U.S. As with many supplements, the amounts of Hoodia in each type can vary greatly.
-Some companies even sell Hoodia supplements that contain no Hoodia!
-Further, no research is available to support what dose of Hoodia is needed to produce the desired effects safely.
+The final concern with hoodia has to do with the lack of diet industry regulations in the United States.
+As with many supplements, the amounts of hoodia in each type can vary greatly.
+Some companies even sell hoodia supplements that contain no hoodia!
+Further, no research is available to support what dose of hoodia is needed to produce the desired effects safely.

-Overall, the research indicates that Hoodia is safe; however, its effects may be limited.
-Hoodia may be nothing more than a placebo.
+Due to both the lack of research and regulation on the supplement, it may be best to opt for other options when it comes to weight management until more is known about it.
 Check out I need an effective, short-term weight loss and toning plan for more well–researched methods of weight loss.